SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     In addition to the range given in the ``datainfo`` property of the ``target`` parameter, a SEC-Node might offer changeable limits restricting the allowed range even more.
-    ``target_limits`` is structured as a tuple_ with two numeric members indicating the lower and upper end of a valid interval for the setting the ``target`` parameter.
+    ``target_limits`` is structured as a tuple_ with two numeric members indicating the lower and upper end of a valid interval for the setting of the ``target`` parameter.
     The ``datainfo`` property of the ``target`` parameter must match the members of the ``datainfo`` property of ``target_limits``.
     The SEC node must reply with an error in case a given target value does not fit